I worked alongside natural health professionals, studied and practice Dianetics, worked as a fitness instructor and life coach.

 The one point I learned from Egoscue is the importance of motion.
 The body needs to move, which is the only way to keep the body healthy, and functioning is movement.

 2. "Dianetics: The Modern Science to Mental Health" by L. Ron Hubbard

 In the late 1970s, my college Psychology teacher listed Dianetics: The Modern Science to Mental Health on his recommended reading list as part of the class curriculum.
 I read the book and found out how I can help myself and others.
 To this day, I am so happy he introduced the book to me.
 The book was released to the public in 1950 and immediately hit the New York Times bestseller list.
 Author L. Ron Hubbard not only details how the mind works but includes his experience and discovering how a person can help another person.

 Causes of Stress

 The book contains a complete description of the reactive mind.
 The reactive mind, which was unknown until Hubbard discovered it, is the source of all your problems.
 It causes undue stress, self-doubt, and hopelessness.
 The techniques described in the book gets rid of the reactive mind.
 Nothing else does it.

-The person, using the technique described in the book, guided me and listened to me, he never evaluated or told the reasons for my stress or unhappiness.
-I discovered it for myself and experienced a tremendous amount of relief.
+I experienced a tremendous amount of relief.
 I became happy and stress-free.
 I felt better mentally and spiritually and helped family and friends by apply Dianetics techniques with them.